-On arrival to the United States, the merchants sold their slaves through an auction.
-Normally the strongest slaves fetched the highest prices and were more often bought by the wealthy to work in their sugar or cotton fields.
+On arrival at the United States, the merchants sold their slaves through auctioning.
+Normally, the strongest slaves fetched the highest prices and were more often bought by the wealthy to work in their sugar or cotton fields.
 After being bought the slaves were renamed after their owners, war heroes or British emperors mostly as a form of mockery.

 4. Slave Punishment

-Punishment on slaves was meted out regularly.
+Punishment of slaves was meted out regularly.
 This was normally done by their masters or fellow slaves who were ranked higher as overseers.
-This would range from lashing for minor offences to chopping off ears or even death through starvation.
+This would range from lashing for minor offenses to chopping off ears or even death through starvation.

 5. Slave Resistance and Rebellion

 Right from capture, the slaves did put on much resistance.
-This was in effect to the fact that they were not enslaved willingly and more so had no rights.
+This was in effect to the fact that they were forcefully captured and had no rights.
 This led to hundreds of organized rebellions during the period of slavery.
-This resulted to multiple revolts on ships as well as incidences where slaves ran away from plantation though this bore little success.
+There were multiple revolts on ships as well as instances where slaves ran away from plantations.

 6. The Jamaican Maroons

 In the year 1650, over 1500 African slaves escaped to the mountainous regions.
-These slaves escaped capture for over 150 years, they organized guerilla wars against plantation owners.
+These slaves escaped capture for over 150 years and organized guerilla wars against plantation owners.
 They later settled in what is known as today’s Jamaica where they live till date.
 They came to be known as Jamaican Maroons and are still in existence.

 7. Abolition of Slave Trade